-After the cyclone phase space parameters is a character that indicates whether or not the simple check for a warm core in the 300-500-hPa layer was successful.
+After the cyclone-phase space parameters a character indicates whether the simple check for a warm core in the 300-500-hPa layer was successful.
 The possible values listed here are "Y," "N," and a "U" for "undetermined" if, for any reason, the warm-core check couldn't be performed.
-The next parameter indicates the value of the contour interval that was used in performing the check for the warm core in the 300-500-hPa layer (that value is listed with a magnitude of \10).
-The last two parameters are currently unsupported and will always be listed as "DT, -999".
+The next parameter indicates the value of the contour interval used in performing the check for the warm core in the 300-500-hPa layer (that value is listed with a magnitude of \10).
+The last two parameters are currently unsupported and will always be listed as "DT, -999."